orlarey/ondemand-ifc24-slides/slides.md

 ### `interleave(C)`

-Assuming `C` is of type $n->n$, `interleave(C)` will distribute the incomming samples to each of the $n$ inputs of `C`, the run `C` once, and then interleave each output value to the output signal.
+Assuming `C` is of type $n->n$, `interleave(C)` will distribute the incoming samples to each of the $n$ inputs of `C`, then run `C` once, and then interleave each output value to the output signal.

 ## Conclusion

-By allowing to control precisely when computations are done, Ondemand and its variants will facilitate :
+### Ondemand and its variants offer:

 - Frequency domain computation
-- Oversampling and Undersampling
+- Oversampling and undersampling
-- Composition style _Call by Need_ computation
+- Composition-style, "Call by Need" computation

-while
+### While maintaining:

-- Increasing the efficiency of the code
+- Increased code efficiency
-- Preserving the simple semantics of Faust
+- Simple semantics in Faust
-- Being circuit primitives, in the spirit of Faust
+- Native integration as circuit primitives.